ChristofSchwarz/qseok_on_minikube/README.md

 Status: 05-Oct-2019

-*Note:* This is a newer version of repository https://github.com/ChristofSchwarz/qs_on_Kubernetes/tree/master/vagrantprovision.
+*Note:* This is a newer version of repository <a href="https://github.com/ChristofSchwarz/qs_on_Kubernetes/tree/master/vagrantprovision">qs_on_Kubernetes</a>.
 The video about installing it https://youtu.be/dhQowB_Q9xU is still acurate to the point that this one already installs Qlik Sense Enterprise on Kubernetes and it uses port 443 (https) instead of 32443.

 The container-creation for all pods of qliksense deployment takes **quite some time**, on slower networks like 60-90 minutes.

-Check if all pods are ready with
+Check if all pods are ready with command
 ```
 kubectl get pods
 ```